 Parish Records of St. Michael

 It is unfortunately inevitable that, after enduring numerous fires and hurricanes over its history, so many early parish records of St. Michael have been lost.
 That any survived is testament to the efforts of its pastors and priests to preserve and protect them.

 The earliest records still in existence are “Book 2 of Matrimony” dating from 1811 and “Baptism of Negroes”, dating from 1817 (and ending, as a separate record, in 1882).
 The “Record Book of Funerals of white Persons of the holy catholic church of Pensacola, West Florida” dates from 1840.
 Early entries were recorded in either Spanish or Latin.
 Some entries in English began in 1835 with the pastorate of Father Symphorian Guinard.

-These sample entries were recorded in English in 1844 by Father T. M. Portier, nephew of former St. Michael pastor and the then Bishop of Louisiana, Michael Portier:
+These sample entries were recorded in English in 1844 by Father T. M. Portier, nephew of former St. Michael pastor and the then Bishop of Mobile, Michael Portier:

 3 Catherine (slave of Mercy Riera)